|Freshman and Sophomore Years||

 - Continue researching law schools for your best fit.
 Identify their “tag line” or emphasis for purposes of tailoring the personal statement to the particular school.

-- Meet with the Pre-Law Director to discuss plans for the LSAT and the application process.
+- Meet with the Pre-Law Advisor to discuss plans for the LSAT and the application process.

 - Continue to identify and seek out recommenders.

 - Review potential prompt questions for personal statement.

 - Take the LSAT.
 Remember – a good night’s sleep is the best preparation!